+We use different methods to encode the scene graph based on whether the (scene graph-based) semantic relation-aware (SRA) attention is applied or not.
+We describe the methods in detail in this section.
+We report our findings from the ablation studies in Section~\ref{sec:ablation}, where the SRA attention is not applied.

-\textbf{Scene Graph Embedding} We initialize the node features of each object and attributes with a 300-dimensional embedding.
-They are stacked together as the node embedding matrix $Matrix^{P \times 300}$, where $P$ is total number of object and attribute nodes of each scene graph.
-The 12 relationship types are then converted into numeric labels of 1 to 12 to build the adjacency matrix that covers all the object nodes and attribute nodes of a scene graph.
+When SRA attention is applied, we initialize the node features of each object and its attributes with a 300-dimensional embedding.
+They are stacked together as the node embedding matrix $Matrix^{P \times 300}$, where $P$ is the total number of objects and attribute nodes of each scene graph.
+We then add an extra relationship type, \textit{self}, to the 11 pre-defined relationship types as mentioned in Section~\ref{sec:sg-construction} in order to denote the relationship of each node with itself.
+In addition to the triplet of $(sg_{o_{i}}, sg_r, sg_{o_{j}})$ denoting the relationships between every two objects, we further add the relationships \textit{inside} and \textit{surrounding} between objects and their attributes to explicitly show and encode the existing semantic relationships between the objects and their associated OCR tokens.
+Hence, the object--attribute pair $(sg_{o_{i}}, sg_{a_{i}})$ now becomes a triplet of $(sg_{o_{i}}, sg_r, sg_{a_{i}})$, where $sg_r = \textit{surrounding}$, and $(sg_{a_{i}}, sg_r, sg_{o_{i}})$, where $sg_r$ would be \textit{inside}.
+The 12 relationship types are then converted into numeric labels of 1 to 12 to build the adjacency matrix that covers all the object nodes and attribute nodes of a scene~graph.